hiddentao/browsermail/README.md

 ## Future stuff

-I don't have plans to keep working on this for now, but technically speaking the following should all be possible:
+Technically speaking the following should all be possible:

 * Replies
 * Attachments